WestfW/SAMD10-experiments/README.md

 Peripheral registers in ASF generally include a bottom-level union of ".reg" (full-width access to the register) and ".bits.fieldname" allowing access of individual fields.
 The .reg files will let you set multiple fields at one time.
 Note that the CM0+ does not have bitfield instructions.

 There are a bunch of defined symbols that seem to have an obvious function, but they are actually more complicated ASF "abstractions."
 The PINMUX symbols mentioned above are one example.

-Also PORT_PAnn is a bitmask (bit nn)
+PORT_PAnn is a bitmask (bit nn)

 ----

 AVFreaks users "kernels" and "alexru" have been especially helpful!